 I’m saving up for a home…

 Being able to put a bunch of money down is a great thing, but the reality is that paying off your student loan debt will likely give you far more home buying power than a deposit.
-If you have student loans and you want to buy a home, then you know how important it is to address your back end ratio.
-If you can wipe some debt off the books, your back end ratio will improve and your borrowing power will increase dramatically.
+If you have student loans and you want to buy a home, one of the big obstacles could be your debt-to-income ratio.
+If you can wipe some debt off the books, your DTI will improve, and your borrowing power will increase dramatically.

 The best reason to put off paying off your student loans…

 How do you decide which is better?
 Do the math.
-Suppose you have $10,000 in student loans and you have $10,000 in the bank.
+Suppose you have $10,000 in student loans, and you have $10,000 in the bank.
 You want that money in case of an emergency, but don’t know if it is worth it.
 Look at how much money you spend each month on student loan interest.
 Suppose it is $50.
-Are you willing to spend $50 a month to have that money sitting in the bank?
+Are you willing to spend $50 a month to have that money sitting in the bank in case of an emergency?

 Student loans suck.
-If you can get yours paid off, do.
+If you can get yours paid off, do it.
 Don’t make excuses, just get it done.